chihangs/slap/README.md

 ```
 python human_play_v12.py
 ```
-To train the AI model from scratch, set your configuarions inside the file and run:
+To train the AI model from scratch, set your configurations inside the file and run:
 ```
 python train_v12.py
 ```